Teaching Old Tokenizers New Words: Efficient Tokenizer Adaptation for Pre-trained Models: Related work

 \subsection{Tokenizer extension}

-A growing body of work shows that tokenization quality is tied to model performance.
-Language-specific tokenizers have been shown to provide advantages over multilingual ones \citep{rust-etal-2021-good}, and more efficient compression is associated with better downstream results \citep{goldman-etal-2024-unpacking}.
-Recent evidence also suggests that differences in tokenization quality may contribute to the performance gap observed between agglutinative and fusional languages \citep{arnett-bergen-2025-language}.
-These findings demonstrate the importance of improvements in tokenization for achieving fair and effective multilingual modeling.

-Several works adopted the strategy of training a new tokenizer on domain-specific or language-specific data and adding the resulting non-overlapping tokens to the original vocabulary \cite{tejaswi-etal-2024-exploring, csaki-etal-2024-sambalingo, csaki2023efficientlyadaptingpretrainedlanguage, kiulian2024englishcentriceffectivebilingualllms, fujii2024continual, lin2024mala500massivelanguageadaptation, yamaguchi2024effectivelyexpandvocabularyllms, cui2024efficienteffectivetextencoding}, which we refer to as the \textbf{naive approach}.
-Additionally, when a tokenizer has a merge list, the merge lists from the old and new tokenizers are combined, or alternatively, merges for the new tokens are created based on priority/index.
-MEDVOC-LLM \cite{balde-etal-2025-evaluation} provides another way to integrate new tokens, such as those proposed by a newly trained, domain-specific tokenizer.
-For each new token, the method first tokenizes it using the original tokenizer and then recreates it by merging the constituent tokens from left to right, adding the intermediate merges and scaffold tokens to the vocabulary along with the final added token.
-AdaptBPE \cite{balde-etal-2024-adaptive} aims to integrate new tokens by performing longest string matching before tokenization; however, this alters the tokenization function.
+Several works adopted the strategy of training a new tokenizer on domain- or language-specific data and adding the resulting non-overlapping tokens to the original vocabulary \cite{tejaswi-etal-2024-exploring, csaki-etal-2024-sambalingo, csaki2023efficientlyadaptingpretrainedlanguage, kiulian-etal-2025-english, fujii2024continual, lin2024mala500massivelanguageadaptation, yamaguchi2024effectivelyexpandvocabularyllms, cui2024efficienteffectivetextencoding}, which we refer to as the \textbf{naive approach}.
+MEDVOC-LLM \cite{balde-etal-2025-evaluation} provides another way to add new tokens, such as those proposed by a newly trained, domain-specific tokenizer.
+Specifically, each new token is tokenized with the original tokenizer and then recreated by merging the constituent tokens from left to right, adding intermediate merges and scaffold tokens.
+AdaptBPE \cite{balde-etal-2024-adaptive} integrates new tokens via longest string matching before tokenization, but this alters the tokenization function itself.

 In contrast to the aforementioned methods, rather than specifying the desired tokens in advance and trying to integrate them, \textbf{continued BPE training} (ours) directly continues the BPE training process from the pre-trained tokenizer on in-domain data.
 This ensures that all added tokens and merges are fully compatible and optimal under the BPE objective, without introducing any unreachable tokens, thereby solving both the problem of identifying the tokens to add and their optimal integration.